 Andrew acts as lead counsel and co-counsel in international arbitration.

-His recent international arbitration work includes acting as lead counsel in an ICC arbitration concerning an oil pipeline in Yemen; lead counsel in an ICC arbitration for a Turkish contractor concerning a major highway in Oman (both seated in Europe); lead counsel in a DIAC arbitration for a UAE contractor concerning a landmark public building in Abu Dhabi; resolving without a final hearing a London ICC dispute against a major Australian contractor concerning an oil facility in Iraq; and as lead counsel in a dispute concerning an energy facility in the UK (English seat).
+His recent international arbitration work includes acting as lead counsel in an ICC arbitration concerning an oil pipeline in Yemen; lead counsel in an ICC arbitration for a Turkish contractor concerning a major highway in Oman (both seated in Europe); lead counsel in a DIAC arbitration for a UAE contractor concerning a landmark public building in Abu Dhabi; resolving without a final hearing a London ICC dispute against a major Australian contractor concerning an oil facility in Iraq; as lead counsel in a dispute concerning an energy facility in the UK (English seat); and as co-counsel in an ICC arbitration seated in London concerning a process plant in Europe.

 Andrew is also a Chartered Arbitrator, and a Fellow of the Chartered Institute of Arbitrators, and available for arbitral appointments.

-Andrew is an accredited and active Civil Mediator, and has been a mediator for almost 15 years.
-He has particular experience in construction and commercial disputes (including within the NHS and in respect of local authority funding of social care) and has recently mediated a number of multi-party construction disputes over multiple days.
+Andrew is an accredited and active Civil Mediator, and has been a mediator for over 15 years.
+He has particular experience in construction and commercial disputes (including within the NHS and in respect of local authority funding of social care).
+He has recently mediated a range of construction disputes ranging from householder disputes to a number of multi-party construction disputes over multiple days, and commercial disputes alleged misuse of confidential data.
+He is often agreed as mediator by solicitors representing professional indemnity insurers.

 Andrew is a mediation panel member of specialist provider Mediation for Construction and Insurance (M4CI).
 Andrew is willing to consider appointment as evaluative mediator in construction dispute mediation if the participants request this approach.